Donation, Selling, and Recycling, Local:

 - They accept baby/child supplies and clothes, as well as "interview-appropriate" adult clothing.

-Costco - They have a trade-in program for old electronics and computer components.
+Best Buy - They have both trade-in and recycling programs for old electronics and computer components.

 Look here for your local Craig's List.
 You can sell items or offer them